onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

 .. req::
     :id: R-26881
-    :target: XNF
+    :target: VNF
     :keyword: MUST

-    The xNF provider **MUST** provide the binaries and images needed to instantiate the xNF (xNF and VNFC images).
+    The VNF provider **MUST** provide the binaries and images needed to instantiate the VNF (VNF and VNFC images).

 .. req::
     :id: R-96634